 Mt.
 Woodson Golf Club

-It was probably the best deal I found at 42 dollars for twilight and virtually no one on the course during the week.
+It was probably the best deal I found at 42 dollars for twilight, and virtually no one was on the course during the week.
 If this course reached its full potential conditions-wise, it would be far more expensive.

 When visitors talk about what courses to play besides Maderas, Torrey Pines, or Coronado — Mt.
 Woodson should be added to this list for its sheer uniqueness.
 When you come to Mt.
 Woodson on your first visit, the course is so spread out that you have no idea what you will see or experience.

 The course is off the beaten track, located in Ramona, California, a rural part of San Diego that feels like you are in a different state.
 The entire course plays at the foot of Mt.
 Woodson (known for Potato Chip Rock) and is the epitome of target golf.

 As a Par 70, it is not a long course by any stretch, but it can still test the best in the world.
 Phil Mickelson played here a few days after winning his first Masters in 2004.
 There are many visually intimidating holes; if it’s your first time playing the course, bring a few dozen balls.

 Mt.
 Woodson starts to shape on hole 2, a short par 4 with a vast canyon all along the right side and hazard left.
 Once you get to this hole, you can quickly see that driving accuracy is paramount at Mt.
 Woodson, and you will be hitting targets virtually all day.
 One lousy stroke and you are re-teeing here.